Dechrissen/website/README.md

 # [derekandersen.net](https://derekandersen.net)
 The code and static pages for my personal website.

-The site uses vanilla JavaScript and in some cases jQuery to build certain parts of each page.
+The site uses JavaScript and in some cases jQuery to build certain parts of each page.

-All four main pages use `/JavaScript/header.js` and `/JavaScript/footer.js` to build the header and footer respectively.
-These contain general information about me, some social links, a top navigation bar, and a 'last updated' timestamp.
+The main pages use `/JavaScript/header.js` and `/JavaScript/footer.js` to build the header and footer respectively.
+These contain the website title, some social links, a top navigation bar, and a 'last updated' timestamp.

 ### Blog